-Join Gini von Courter for an in-depth discussion in this video Inserting a Combo Box control, part of Forms in Depth with Word for Mac 2016.
+Join Gini von Courter for an in-depth discussion in this video Inserting a Combo Box control, part of Word for Mac 2016: Forms in Depth.

 - This document called Combobox has all of the text box controls already placed.
 And I shaded in the two places where we're going to add combo boxes.
 First, recurring, and then second contact method.
 Again, based on your design, you may have more or fewer combo boxes.
 We have the two.
 I'm going to click in recurring, click on my Developer tab, and choose Combo Box.
 And then I can either double-click the combo box or I can click Options.
 To be able to add items to the drop-down menu in this combo box.

 Under recurrence, the first possibility is that this even doesn't recur at all.
 It only actually happens once.
 And if that's the case, I could say recurrence is non but that seems a little technical.
 What most people would describe that as a one-time event, which means there's no recurrence.
 Click plus to add that item to our drop-down list.
 Now, if the item does recur then, there're a lot of patterns that are established for how things recur.
 I'm going to list them now chronologically.
 An item may occur weekly, when I press Return, is automatically added to the list because the Drop-down item text box here in the form, actually is enabled.